 - Place a tablespoon of oil in your mouth upon waking and before eating, drinking, or brushing teeth when oral bacteria is most prevalent.

 - Swish the oil in your mouth by pushing and pulling between the teeth for about 10 to 20 minutes.

 - Spit the oil out, then brush your teeth or rinse with mouthwash.
 Note: It’s best to spit the oil in the trash or the toilet since the fat from the oils may clog your pipes.

 The daily act of oil pulling reduces harmful bacteria and plaque in your mouth, freshens breath, promotes healthy gums by reducing gingivitis, and strengthens teeth.
 The pulling action draws out bacteria, fungus, and other organisms from your gums, teeth plaque, saliva, and throat.
 A study, Effect of Oil Pulling on Plaque and Gingivitis, showed a marked reduction in plaque and gingival scores after 45 days of oil pulling with refined sunflower oil.
 Another study showed sesame oil to be effective in improving halitosis and organisms associated with bad breath.

 Some people don’t like the taste of plain oil.
 Fortunately, two of my favorite brands have you — and your mouth — covered.

-Masigi makes oil pulling tasty and convenient, especially for those who travel frequently and would rather avoid a sesame-oil-confiscation showdown at TSA.
+Masigi makes oil pulling tasty and convenient, especially for those who travel frequently and would rather avoid having their oil confiscated at the TSA baggage check.
 I’ve used and love Masigi.
-Fourteen pre-portioned packets come in a box and are comprised of 100 percent organic virgin coconut oil and organic essential oils containing no chemicals or preservatives.
+Fourteen pre-portioned packets come in a box and are comprised of 100% organic virgin coconut oil and organic essential oils containing no chemicals or preservatives.
 The essential oils add natural flavor while providing health benefits.
 They come in two flavors choices:

 - BOOST contains organic grapefruit, ginger, cinnamon, and peppermint essential oils.